cpredef/predef/OperatingSystems.md

 Identification|`__ANDROID__`| |
 Version|`__ANDROID_API__`|V|V = API Version<br/><br/>Must be included from `<android/api-level.h>`

-Notice that Android is based on Linux, and that the Linux macros also are defined for Android.
+Notice that Android uses Linux kernel, and that the Linux macros also are defined for Android.

 ##### Example #####